lenseswaenen/lenseswaenen.github.io/_posts/2024-04-03-spatial_covariances.md

 # The Baarda-Alberda matrix and other sparse covariance matrix issues
 To a large extent, following the Bayesian update rule, will yield a covariance matrix that has spatial features similar to Gaussian Process Kernel Matrices, but it will not be exactly the same due to the organic/historical/random nature of points and observations in the Netherlands.
 However, there were a few times in the project where we did see a need to create a custom (spatial) covariance matrix (using a kernel) from scratch.

-The first application is the Baarde-Alberda matrix.
+The first application is the Baarda-Alberda matrix.
 To start the process of updating the current Kadastral map through Bayes' rule, we need our starting point, the current Kadastral map, also to be described by a probability distribution.
 The current Kadastral map is the logical candidate for the mean, but what do we take for the covariance matrix?
 The HTW suggests the Baarda-Alberda matrix, which is uses a triangular kernel function:

 $$ \Sigma(x, x') = \max \left(0, \sigma^2 \left(1 - \frac{r}{r_{max}}\right)\right)$$